zaiisao/Documentation/en/Interactive Broadcast/mac_video.md

    <img alt="../_images/mac_video_5.jpg" src="https://web-cdn.agora.io/docs-files/en/mac_video_5.jpg" />

-## Authorizing the Use of the Agora SDK
+## Authorize the Use of the Agora SDK

 Before enabling a video call, you need to enable camera and microphone access to the SDK on your device.
 Open `info.plist` and click **+** to add: